How to apply for a master’s degree program at the university of Salzburg?

 In order to enrol in the Philosophy MA, you should proceed as follows:

-There you will need to do the following:
+Following the instructions on this webpage, you need to do the following:

 • upload your personal and statistical data